 - an investor getting attracted towards a stock whose price is rising (1).

 - However, apparently, she has not done the fundamental analysis of the stock.
 The bear market hits the stock and its price starts falling.
-The investor is caught unaware holding the stock bought near the top.
+The investor is caught unaware while holding the stock bought near the top.
 The trading diary shows that she is happy initially and increases her position in the stock (6).

-- However, she panics once she realizes that the price is not rebounding and sells at huge loss (12).
+- However, she panics once she realizes that the price is not rebounding and sells at a huge loss (12).

 - Nevertheless, the trading diary shows that by the time she sells, the market bottoms out and the price starts to rise again (15-17).